 Burns cause varying degrees of pain, blisters, swelling, and skin loss.

-Small, shallow burns may need only to be kept clean and to have an antibiotic cream applied.
+Small, shallow burns may need only to be kept clean and to have an antibiotic salve applied.

 Deep, extensive burns can cause serious complications, such as shock and severe infections.